Automate Blender 3D modeling from n8n using MCP. 45+ tools for modeling, materials, lighting, rendering, and animation.

 Transport Model

-Although the MCP specification supports persistent SSE sessions, many clients (including n8n) currently operate in a stateless execution model, performing:
+Although the MCP specification supports persistent HTTP Streamable sessions, many clients (including n8n) currently operate in a stateless execution model, performing:

 Initialize → Discover Tools → Call Tool → Close